CarlosUrteaga/UNADE_thesis_template/README.md

 # UNADE Latex Template
+![

-This document tries to emulate the UNADE doc file into latex.
+](Figures/UNADELogo.jpg)This document tries to emulate the UNADE doc file into latex.

 there is some areas of improvement, feel free to clone and improve the current repo